lsst-sitcom/sitcomtn-100/index.md

 ## Rapid Analysis Services

 The [Snowflake services](#snowflake-services) are all services which have been written from scratch for RA and are not just thin wrappers around SFM.
-The SFM pipeline pods are covered in the [Full Focal Plane Processing](#full-focal-plane-processing) section, which covers LSSTCam, LSSTComCam and LATISS SFM processing (LATISS, when taking survey images, is also "full focal plane processing", it just has a single chip).
+The SFM pipeline pods are covered in the [Full Focal Plane Processing](#processing-control) section, which covers LSSTCam, LSSTComCam and LATISS SFM processing (LATISS, when taking survey images, is also "full focal plane processing", it just has a single chip).

+(snowflake-services)=
 ### Snowflake Services

 ##### All sky images